sjp38/linux/Documentation/admin-guide/mm/damon/guide.rst

 regions having high contrast of access temperature, you could consider manual `Program Modification`_.

+If the access pattern is very frequently changing so that you cannot figure out what is the performance important region using your human eye, `Automated DAMON-based Memory Operations`_ might help the case owing to its machine-level microscope view.

 If you still want to absorb more benefits, you should develop `Personalized DAMON Application`_ for your special case.